margelo/react-native-graph/README.md

 ## About

 **react-native-graph** is a Line Graph implementation based on the high performance 2D graphics rendering engine "Skia".
+It's used in the [Pink Panda Wallet app](https://pinkpanda.io) to power thousands of token graphs every day.

 * 🏎️ Faster and smoother than react-native-svg graphs
 * ⚡️ Native path interpolation in Skia